homepage

 In 1993 I had my first quadruple heart bypass operation.
 As I still worked at St. Thomas Hospital, the operation was carried out there.
 But by 1995, I could no longer work so I was given early retirement on health grounds.

 At the end of 1995, shortly before I retired, I won an award for an essay I had written about the history of the iron lung, which gave me the ambition to write for magazines.
 My first published article Chocolate on the Shroppie was published in Canal and Riverboat magazine.
-Between then and 2006, I have had over 50 feature articles published in around 20 leisure and lifestyle magazines.
+Between then and 2006, I have had around 60 feature articles published in around 20 leisure and lifestyle magazines.
+Click here.

 Between then and now, my health has not been good and I could no longer get out and about to research and photograph material for non-fiction articles.
 There followed a period of depression which led me at one point to try and take my own life.

 By 2022, the doctors had got my medication sorted out and I began to get motivated to write again, but to try to write short stories and poetry instead of factual articles.
 I was not very good at these and yearned to get back to writing non-fiction for magazines, which is where I am now.
-I have found a talented photographer, Tony Brice, to collaborate with and am currently researching possible markets and material for my work.
+You can see examples of my recently published work by clicking here.

 Places I have lived and worked: Bontdolgadfan, Llandinam, RAF Sealand, RAE Aberporth, RNAD Trecwn, RAF Brawdy, South Western Hospital (Brixton, London SW9), Brixton, Strood (Kent), Hemsby (Norfolk), Leytonstone (London) St. Thomas' Hospital (London SE1), Langley (Berkshire).